 - Wash your hands.

-- Place a bag of chamomile tea in warm water and allow it to steep for four to six minutes.
+- Place a bag of chamomile tea in warm water and allow it to steep for 4 to 6 minutes.

 - Apply the tea bag to the piercing for 5 to 10 minutes.
 You may need to refresh the tea bag with warm water every couple of minutes.